versatiles-org/versatiles-documentation/guides/what_about_mobile.md

 MapLibre also provides [MapLibre Native](https://maplibre.org) an open-source maps toolkit for Android, iOS and other platforms.

-Since both MapLibre GL JS and MapLibre Native share the same [Style Specification](https://maplibre.org/maplibre-style-spec/), nothing special needs to be done to use Versatiles with MapLibre Native.
-For example, on iOS a Versatiles style URL can be passed to the initializer of [`MLNMapView`](https://maplibre.org/maplibre-native/ios/latest/documentation/maplibre/mlnmapview).
+Since both MapLibre GL JS and MapLibre Native share the same [Style Specification](https://maplibre.org/maplibre-style-spec/), nothing special needs to be done to use VersaTiles with MapLibre Native.
+For example, on iOS a VersaTiles style URL can be passed to the initializer of [`MLNMapView`](https://maplibre.org/maplibre-native/ios/latest/documentation/maplibre/mlnmapview).

 ```swift
 MLNMapView(frame: .zero, styleURL: URL(string: "https://tiles.versatiles.org/assets/styles/colorful/style.json")